 For High School Students

 The Introduction to Architecture Program is an intensive six-week class that introduces high school students to ideas, principles, and methods of exploring architectural problems in a studio setting.
-Through a graduated sequence of exercises culminating in a final project, students study architectural concepts of space, form, function, and technology.
+Through a graduated sequence of exercises culminating in a final project, students study architectural concepts of space, form, function, environment, and technology.
 Field trips investigate contemporary architecture within the context of Upstate New York sites of production, fabrication, and resources.

 Concurrent with the studio, drawing classes provide additional support in experimental architectural drawing and pragmatic drafting, while small design seminars and discussion groups contextualize the design process in relation to contemporary architectural practice.